 Today, there are many car rental companies in Uganda and the competition is tight.
 They all advertise their services online and it may be somehow tricky for you to choose the best company that will offer you quality self drive services.
 Read through their reviews and know if their services are trustworthy.

-Driving in Uganda without a valid driver permit is against the law and once found, you face the penalties.
-A foreigner who wants to have a self drive in Uganda and other countries not theirs is required to have valid international driver permit or a document showing that they have been allowed to drive in the country.
+Driving in Uganda without a valid driver’s permit is against the law and once found, you face the penalties.
+A foreigner who wants to have a self drive in Uganda and other countries not theirs is required to have a valid international driver’s license or a document showing that they have been allowed to drive in the country.

 Don’t drink and drive